 Type: Temporary full-time

-Location: ISSofBC Terminal and Surrey
+Location: ISSofBC Terminal

 Reporting to the Manager – Career Paths, provides individualized, on-line, or group employment and career counselling services.
 Facilitates the development of a realistic personal action plan for the employment or further training of the client.
 Monitors clients’ progress and provides follow-up counselling and support until action plan is completed.
 Prepares and maintains prescribed reports on each client.
 Produces resumes and letters of application, as needed.
 Assists in client recruitment, program marketing and project evaluation activities.